-We searched the trials registers of the Cochrane Stroke Group (November 2012) and the Cochrane Bone, Joint and Muscle Trauma Group (May 2012), the Cochrane Central Register of Controlled Trials (CENTRAL) in The Cochrane Library 2012, Issue 5, MEDLINE (1950 to May 2012), EMBASE (1980 to May 2012), CINAHL (1982 to May 2012), PsycINFO (1806 to May 2012), AMED (1985 to May 2012) and PEDro (May 2012).
-We also searched trials registers, checked reference lists and contacted authors.
+We searched the trials registers of the Cochrane Stroke Group (September 2018) and the Cochrane Bone, Joint and Muscle Trauma Group (October 2018); the Cochrane Central Register of Controlled Trials (CENTRAL; 2018, Issue 9) in the Cochrane Library; MEDLINE (1950 to September 2018); Embase (1980 to September 2018); CINAHL (1982 to September 2018); PsycINFO (1806 to August 2018); AMED (1985 to December 2017); and PEDro (September 2018).
+We also searched trials registers and checked reference lists.

 Randomised controlled trials of interventions where the primary or secondary aim was to prevent falls in people after stroke.

 Two review authors (SD and WS) independently selected studies for inclusion, assessed trial quality and risk of bias, and extracted data.
 We resolved disagreements through discussion, and contacted study authors for additional information where required.
 We used a rate ratio and 95% confidence interval (CI) to compare the rate of falls (e.g. falls per person-year) between intervention and control groups.
 For risk of falling we used a risk ratio and 95% CI based on the number of people falling (fallers) in each group.
 We pooled results where appropriate and applied GRADE to assess the quality of the evidence.

 We included 14 studies (of which six have been published since the first version of this review in 2013), with a total of 1358 participants.
 We found studies that investigated exercises, predischarge home visits for hospitalised patients, the provision of single lens distance vision glasses instead of multifocal glasses, a servo-assistive rollator and non-invasive brain stimulation for preventing falls.